klappi-s/VisualizationSandbox/README.md

 ## src_dynamic_auto (auto-registration with a single global instance)
-Having a global registry and `VisAdaptorBase` instance would be possible with this approach, but we decided to avoid a global namespace instance for now.
+Having a global registry instance would be possible with this approach, but we decided to avoid a global namespace instance for now.
 - Approach: Dynamic registry with auto-registration.
 Field/particle construction hooks register instances automatically into the global registry (`VisBase`).
 Adds helpers like find-by-ID and print/visit utilities to reduce boilerplate.
 - Pros: Minimal user code to participate in visualization; safer, more ergonomic dynamic approach.
 - Cons: Care needed for construction order and lifetime; still runtime-based dispatch.